 She was a young woman of whom he had been hearing much of late.
 Already a treasured citizen despite her youth, renowned for her gifts of morale-building or spiritual healing, she had cured several people of that melancholic outlook which is apt to descend in a shroud of gloom upon the citizens of a remote Starside settlement such as Olhoav.

 That achievement implied some range to her nature which might even touch the requirements of a Ghepion...

 Think of it: her qualities plus my brain!

 Quick as lightning, Dynoom took action to follow this thread of hope.
 His point of awareness, the perceptions which formed the mobile centre of his ego, flashed along electric nerves to reach a peripheral dwelling-house.

 The Ghepion’s attention gathered around the house.

 That positioning hardly took any time at all.
 Next, however, some care and patience were required.
 Rather than intrude, the urban brain held back.
-From some yards’ distance it aimed all of its proximate “eyes” and “ears” at each wall and window of Hyala’s home.
-It detected a light through the windows: evidently the ceiling-glows were switched on.
-Also, voices could be heard.
-So – the girl had company, even at this late hour.
+It observed from some yards’ distance, aiming its proximate “eyes” and “ears” at the walls and windows of Hyala’s home.
+It detected a light: some ceiling-glows were switched on.
+Voices could be heard.
+So the girl had company, even at this late hour.